Get Started with Templates

 Reverse-solve: given a target tolerance and desired yield, compute what each feature's tolerance should be.

-Set a target tolerance above to calculate allocation.
+Set a +Target and/or −Target above to calculate allocation.

 Monte Carlo Simulation